-The first ever Study Bible to offer a deep understanding of the Bible from an African perspective was recently published in Accra, Ghana.
-The Africa Study Bible, described by Nigerian church leader Dr Dachollom C. Datiri as ‘God’s Word through African eyes’, was put together by 350 contributors from 50 African countries.
+The first ever Africa Study Bible offers a deep understanding of the Bible from an African perspective.
+It was recently published in Accra, Ghana.
+350 contributors from 50 African countries put together The Africa Study Bible, described by Nigerian church leader Dr Dachollom C. Datiri as ‘God’s Word through African eyes’.

 “Proverbs are part of the upbringing of every African child,” explains Bible Society of Ghana General Secretary the Rev Dr Erasmus Odonkor.
 “Their parents and elders use proverbs to advise and admonish them from a young age, and most of these proverbs completely agree with Scripture.”